Aaron Judge Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.91).
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.92).

-- His last time out was on Wednesday against the Boston Red Sox, when the left-hander tossed 6 1/3 scoreless innings while allowing only one hit.
+- In his most recent time out on Thursday against the Boston Red Sox, the lefty tossed six innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.